(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Introduction

-In this paper, we explore the boundary of the quantum set with specific regard to regions coinciding with a no-signaling or a local boundary, and non-trivial regions leading to self-testing.
-To do this, we expand on a class of (non-linear) inequalities defining the boundary of the Almost Quantum Set \cite{navascues2015almost}.
-Such inequalities were used to exclude all non-local vertices of the no-signaling polytope (for arbitrary number of parties, inputs and outputs) by one of us in \cite{ramanathan2016no}.
+In this paper, we explore the boundary of the quantum correlation set with specific regard to regions coinciding with a no-signaling or a local boundary, and non-trivial regions leading to self-testing.
+To do this, we expand on a class of non-linear (Almost-)Quantum Bell Inequalities defining the boundary of the almost-quantum Set \cite{navascues2015almost}.
+Such inequalities were used to exclude all nonlocal vertices of the no-signaling polytope (for arbitrary number of parties, inputs and outputs) by one of us in \cite{ramanathan2016no}.
 Here, we explore these inequalities to exclude further non-trivial regions of the no-signaling polytope.
-Specifically, in the $(2,2,k)$ Bell scenario (with two players performing two measurements with $k$ outcomes each), we derive optimal inequalities that show the exclusion of all non-local faces of the no-signaling polytope of dimension up to $4k-4$.
-This extends the known region of excluded boxes from the no-signaling boundary obtained in \cite{chen2022quantum}, and through the procedure of non-locality distillation \cite{rai2019geometry,brito2019nonlocality} and the collapse of communication complexity \cite{proulx2023extending}.
+Specifically, in the $(2,2,k)$ Bell scenario (with two players performing two $k-$nary measurements), we derive optimal inequalities that show the exclusion of nonlocal correlations on certain portions of the boundaries of the no-signaling polytope of dimension up to $4k-8$.
+This extends the known region of excluded boxes from the no-signaling boundary obtained in other approaches introduced before.
+As a direct consequence, we prove that Aumann's Agreement theorem holds for the quantum systems as well as the almost-quantum correlations.
+This result not only corrects the proof presented in~\cite{contreras2021observers} but also answers the open question that Aumann's Agreement theorem is a reasonable physical principle in the context of epistemics and a common feature of both the quantum thoery and almost-quantum correlations.
 Secondly, we derive a class of tight quantum Bell inequalities in the $(2,m,2)$ Bell scenario (with two players performing $m$ binary measurements) and show their usefulness in self-testing the two-qubit singlet state.
-In this regard, we generalise the results regarding the self-testings of the singlet in the $(2,2,2)$ scenario obtained in \cite{wang2016all} and the self-testing of the correlations leading to the optimal violation of the chained Bell inequality in \cite{vsupic2016self}.
+In this regard, we generalize the results regarding the self-testings of the singlet in the $(2,2,2)$ scenario obtained in \cite{wang2016all} and the self-testing of the correlations leading to the optimal violation of the chained Bell inequality in \cite{vsupic2016self}.
 Finally, we study the faces of the $(2,m,2)$ correlation set (excluding the local marginals), and identify low-dimensional regions in which the quantum correlation set coincides with the classical correlation polytope.
-In this regard, we generalise the results obtained by Linden et al. in \cite{linden2007quantum}.
+In this regard, we generalize the results obtained in \cite{linden2007quantum}.